 Suddenly, my daughter stopped in her tracks and screamed — a long, loud scream of agony and frustration — prompting everyone around us to turn and glare.
 Later, when I asked her why she screamed, she said she didn’t know, she just couldn’t control the impulse.
 It was a sensory meltdown.

 There was more.
 Elisabeth was terrified of playground swings and of walking barefoot in grass.
 She hated crowds and washing her hair.
 But these I chalked up to developmental angst.
-I knew almost nothing about sensory processing disorder and ADHD.
+I knew almost nothing about sensory processing disorder (SPD) and ADHD.
 Only when Elisabeth was evaluated, at age 5, as having sensory processing disorder (SPD) by an occupational therapist trained in sensory integration (SI), did I begin to understand her perplexing behaviors.

 I remember another day, too, about two years later.
-Sitting in our school district’s offices with the “special education committee” assigned to evaluate my daughter’s needs, I became furious as the psychologist — who had never seen my daughter — pronounced her symptoms as “clearly ADHD,” on the basis of a checklist she held in her hands.
+Sitting in our school district’s offices with the “special education committee” assigned to evaluate my daughter’s needs, I became furious as the psychologist — who had never seen my daughter — pronounced her symptoms as “clearly ADHD,” on the basis of an ADHD checklist she held in her hands.
 She was as dismissive of SPD (also known as SI dysfunction) as I was of ADHD, each of us refusing to entertain the possibility that the other’s diagnosis was correct.